 Todd Blackledge, who returned to ESPN in 2006, is an analyst for many of the network’s college football events, including College Football Primetime.
-Since the 2009 season, Blackledge has been an analyst alongside play-by-play announcer Brad Nessler, with sideline reporter Holly Rowe.
+Since the 2009 season, Blackledge is an analyst alongside play-by-play announcer Joe Tessitore in 2016, with sideline reporter Holly Rowe.
 He also is a regular contributor to College GameDay, SportsCenter and ESPN Radio.

 Blackledge began his broadcast career as a sports-talk radio host in Ohio, while also doing analysis for the Indianapolis Colts’ preseason, the Big East Network and for ESPN.
 He also worked on the Emmy Award-winning Penn State Football Story.